Where to find cheap Covid-19 PCR tests for travel

 Some enterprising companies are subsidising the cost

-With international travel expected to commence from 17 May, many Brits are counting down the days until they can head for the sun.
+With international leisure travel commencing from 17 May, many Brits are counting down the days until they can head for the sun.

 Foreign travel will reopen this summer under a traffic light system, with countries split into three categories: green, amber or red, depending on their level of risk in relation to Covid-19.